Warm Up On A Caboose Ride

 With the temperatures dropping, passengers will stay warm and cozy with a wood-burning stove that heats the caboose.
 Guests will also enjoy the recently renovated seating options including tables and chairs and comfortable bench seating.
 The trainmen in the caboose will stock the wood-burning stove and can answer any questions about the rail car.

 A caboose ride is fun for all ages and provides a unique riding experience!
 Sit back and warm up by the fire as the train weaves through Cuyahoga Valley, transporting you back in time.

-Tickets for a caboose ride are $25 per person and includes one snack and one non-alcoholic beverage.
-A caboose ticket is only sold out of Peninsula Depot at 9:40 a.m. or 11:10 a.m.
+Tickets for a caboose ride are $25 per person and includes one muffin and one bottle of water.
+A caboose ticket is only sold out of Peninsula Depot at 9:45 a.m., 11:15 a.m. or 12:55 p.m.
 Passengers can expect the ride to be an hour-and-a-half.
 Children under the age of 3 do not require a ticket, but must sit in an adult’s lap.